Croxleyboy/IntuneHRAutomation/README.md

 ## 📁 Folder Structure

-- [`/onboarding`](./OnboardingOffboarding) – Contains all resources and flows related to employee onboarding and Offboarding.
+- [`/Onboarding and Offboarding`](./OnboardingOffboarding) – Contains all resources and flows related to employee onboarding and Offboarding.

 ---